timwaters/mapwarper/README_API.md

 ```

 ==== Errors  ====
-In case of an error, the output response would be similar as follows:
+In case of an error, the output response would be similar to the following.
 ```

 {{{